felipeAndrade0918/facebook-pages/README.md

 # facebook4j-login
-A simple Facebook login using Facebook4j.
+A simple project using Facebook4j to retrieve user's pages, using Facebook4j.

 In order to run this application, you need to change the application.properties parameters to match your App id and secret.